jhlch/kijiproject.github.com/README.md

 * Reference the jira in the commit message (e.g., "DOCS-1: Subscribe buttons to the mailing lists on the website are broken")
 * Push your branch: git push origin my_fix.
 * Use [pull requests](https://help.github.com/articles/using-pull-requests) to contribute your changes once you are done.

+## Maintaing Docs

+In order to maintain the docs repo, you need to know:
+* How Jekyll works.
+We use a particular framework called [Jekyll Bootstrap](http://jekyllbootstrap.com/) Their docs are great, so use them.
+* How we use front matter on posts.
+The most important(/hackiest uses) labels and their uses are:
+  ** categories : This defines the prefix of a url.
+For example a post with categories = [a, b, c] and
+     file name 2012-01-01-title, will have the full url of {{ site.BASE_URL }}/a/b/c/title.
+  ** order : Putting sections of the userguide in the correct order is tricky, and done in a very
+     silly way.
+See _includes/themes/twitter/post.html and _includes/side-toc.html for examples of where the order label is used.
+Jekyll is not made for our use case, so we have some hilarious ways of bending its behavior to our will.
+In the long run, the way we generate the side-toc is going to slow down the generation of the site considerably.
+This is one reason that the current Jekyll based docs site is going to need to be replaced with something more resilient in the future.
+* The directory structure inside of the _posts doesn't affect the urls that get generated for posts, but we make it match the urls as much as possible.
+Specificly, that means that if the overview section of a userguide has the categories tag [userguides, schema, 1.0.0-rc4], then the markdown file should be located in _posts/userguides/schema/1.0.0-rc4.
+This is just a convention that helps with organization and navigation.
+* Sometimes weird errors happen, adding whitespace will help, about half of the time.